adrijere/adrijere/README.md

 ### Hi there 👋

 Hi and welcome to my profile!
-I'm Jérémy, a 🇫🇷 developer who's currently working at **Capsule**, Paris.
+I'm Jérémy, a 🇫🇷 developer who's currently working at **Topo**, Paris.

 I am a JavaScript fanatic and a MVP builder.
 I'm developing in JS since I'm a teenager.